 Actually, for sanity purposes, I have to believe that because Big Bucks was so dysfunction and fucked up that these new skills would not have worked quite the way they are meant to and that they would only have lessened the intensity of some conflicts.

-Part of the problem of course was my youth, inexperience in the work force and my engineering mind thinking how things could and should be better, not realizing why they couldn't and wouldn't.
+Part of the problem, of course, was my youth, inexperience in the workforce and my engineering mind thinking how things could and should be better, not realizing why they couldn't and wouldn't.

 It didn't help either that the support staff was a mixture of Never_Went_to_College and Didn't Enjoy College so you are threatened by anyone who did.
 The other part was the majority of the attorneys had no reason to change things because it suited their needs.

 There were two types of attorneys at Big Bucks Law Firm 1.0.
-Well there were many types but if I could only put them into two buckets there was the Don Reagan and the Lindsay Pillers type.
+Well, there were many types but if I could only put them into two buckets there was the Don Reagan and the Lindsay Pillers type.
 The DRs of the world knew they were the boss inside the firm but if they ran into you outside the firm, say in line at the grocery store or movie theatre, they realized you got there first and they waited their turn.
-The LPs however felt that they were better than you in all facets, that their dominion extended beyond the office and expected you to let them cut in line.
+The LPs, however, felt that they were better than you in all facets, that their dominion extended beyond the office and expected you to let them cut in line.

 Note: I'm using these as examples to illustrate my point. the likelihood of bumping into either of them outside the office was extremely low.
 Maybe at Marshall Field's during the holidays but otherwise we ran in completely separate circles.